jfparadis/jsexplain/README.md

 run test cases for the if statement, you could use:
 `npx mocha -g 'test/language/statements/if.*interprets'`

-The last stable version is available he : http://jsexplain.gforge.inria.fr/index.html
+The last stable version is available here : http://jsexplain.gforge.inria.fr/index.html

 <!-- Latest version of jsjsref & debugger is automatically published at: